The Grant Process

-- Are higher education institutions and non-profits listed as eligible applicants for this grant opportunity?
+- Are higher education institutions eligible to apply for this grant opportunity?

 - Are previous projects that have received awards under this grant opportunity comparable in scope and purpose to the proposed project?

-- Are the funding amounts consistent with the funds required to perform the project?
+- Are funding amounts sufficient to perform the proposed project?

 - Will the number of awards ensure a reasonable probability of success?